urbit/urbit.org-reloaded/content/docs/azimuth/layer2.md

 transitions](#sponsorship-state-transitions) section below, we give a table that shows how the sponsor and escape status of a ship changes according to which actions are taken.

+### Smart contracts {#smart-contracts}

+Smart contracts are unable to own layer 2 ships, and thus cannot sign layer 2 transactions.
+This creates a hard requirement that layer 1 ships be allowed to perform a layer 1 detach operation on a layer 2 ships.

 ## Azimuth state